Topics in Clinical Nursing: 2018 Update, including Healthcare Communications and The Team Approach to Patient Care

 Assistant Professor of Medicine University of Miami Miller School of Medicine

-Dr. Monica Broome is an international speaker for medicine, law, and business.
-Her interest is the neuroscience of communication.
+Dr. Monica Broome is a world famous personality and is an international speaker for medicine, law, and business.
+Her interest is the neuroscience of communication and Listening.
 She is the CEO of Arete Medical Enterprise and the Director of the Communication Skills Program for University of Miami Miller School of Medicine.
 The scope of this program includes the undergraduate, graduate, and faculty development levels.

 Shakaib (Shak) Rehman, MD, SCH, FACP, FAACH

 Dr. Rehman is the Associate Chief of Staff for Education at the Phoenix VA Healthcare Systems and Professor of Internal Medicine and Professor of Informatics at the University of Arizona College of Medicine-Phoenix.
 He was formerly the Chief of primary Care at the Ralph H. Johnson VA medical Center.
 He received his MD from University of Punjab, Pakistan with Gold Medals in Physiology, Forensic Medicine and Pathology.

 He did his Internal Medicine Residency at Nassau University Medical Center/SUNY @Stony Brook, New York and General Internal Medicine/Medical Education Fellowship at the Medical University of South Carolina.
 He then graduated from Harvard University's Executive Fellowship Program.
 He is board certified in Internal Medicine, Hypertension and Clinical Informatics.
 He is also a Fellow of American College of Physicians (ACP) and American Academy on Communication in Healthcare.